By Theresa Russell

 Travel is the best way to learn about history.
 Being right at the location where history happened brings all the elements of the past together and enhances both the retention of the facts and the ability to envision how people lived in the past.

 Ohio maintains its close connection to history and nature.
 Check out places like Serpent Mound, Fort Ancient and Mound City, which are part of the Ancient Ohio Trail.
-In the Mound City Group, the Visitors Center at Hopewell Culture National Historical Park – just south of Chillicothe – is a great starting point to visit the several sites within this group.
-And as the first state capital, Chillicothe will be celebrating Ohio’s statehood with several events the first weekend of March.
+In the Mound City Group, the Hopewell Culture National Historical Park – just south of Chillicothe – is a great starting point to visit the several sites within this group.
+And remember, Chillicothe was the first state capital.

 Marietta sits at the confluence of the Ohio and Muskingum Rivers, and history abounds here.
 The city hosts a sternwheeler festival every year.
 Close to nature, the possibilities are endless in Marietta.
 Zanesville, also on the Muskingum River, includes arts and culture, river activities, historic homes and farms in its offerings.